How to improve team communication

 - They may differ in terms of their personality types.
 Are they introverted or extroverted?
 Are they sensing or intuitive?
 Are they thinking or feeling?
 Are they judging or perceiving?
 Some personality types may collaborate well and some may clash.
 Moreover, teammates’ personality types can also influence how they’ll communicate with each other.

-🎓 To learn more about the different communication styles mentioned here and what effect they can have on communication within your team, check out our comprehensive guide to the types of communication styles.
+To learn more about the different communication styles mentioned here and what effect they can have on communication within your team, check out our comprehensive guide:

 How employees can improve communication in a team